c-ola/website/content/writeups/bitbybit/index.md

 I was able to determine that it was needed by just bruteforcing the last byte of the key.

 ### Flag
-Finally, with the full text, we can just `do python3 bitbybit.py | grep pctf` and we'll have the flag.
+Finally, with the full text, we can just run `python3 bitbybit.py | grep pctf` and we'll have the flag.

 ```
 In a dimly lit room in downtown Chicago, Ethan "Cipher" Reynolds sat hunched over his computer, the glow from the monitor casting a bluish hue across his determined face.
 Th